quantiacs/documentation/en/source/quick_start/quick_start.md

 **futures** is an xarray.DataArray structure which contains **futures historical data** since January 1, 2006.
 More details on xarray can be found at [https://xarray.pydata.org/en/stable/](https://xarray.pydata.org/en/stable/) or [User Guide xarray](https://quantiacs.com/documentation/en/user_guide/xarray.html)

-As the strategy uses price shifts to define weights, we define two auxiliary variables: the open prices of the assets at two consecutive sessions (the second is the open prices of the assts one day ago):
+As the strategy uses price shifts to define weights, we define two auxiliary variables: the open prices of the assets at two consecutive sessions (the second is the open prices of the assets one day ago):

 ```python
 price_open = futures.sel(field='open')